socialmail/pks-demos/README.md

 ## Prerequisites
 1. A provisioned kubernetes cluster with at least 2 worker nodes.
 See PKS documentation to install PKS provision a k8s cluster, and connect via `kubectl`. https://docs.pivotal.io/runtimes/pks/1-0/

+2.Please make sure that "Enable Privileged Containers - Use with caution" option is selected for your Plan (Plan 1, Plan 2 etc) under PKS Configuration in Ops Manager.

 ## Steps

 1. Clone this repository.